 The best solution would be for small business owners not to hire toxic workers in the first place.
 Warning signs during interviews may include talking negatively about former employers, blaming co-workers for problems, and failing to acknowledge the role of others in accomplishments.
 Speaking with references can be revealing; they may hint at attitude problems or provide lackluster answers that raise red flags.

-Unfortunately, preventative measures don’t always work, so it’s important to stay alert to possible toxicity on your staff.
+Unfortunately, preventive measures don’t always work, so it’s important to stay alert to possible toxicity on your staff.
 Probe when customers request a different contact.
 Look at the facial expressions of team members when around the individual in question.
 Ask yourself how you feel when interacting with the suspect.
 Complaints, looks of frustration, avoidance, and a general bad vibe spell trouble.

 If you discover a toxic employee on your team, take action.
 While speaking up may be awkward, let this finding spur your courage: Research shows that good employees are 54 percent more likely to quit when they work with a toxic employee.
 Do you really want to risk losing valuable talent?

 Consider these measures to deal with someone you’ve identified as toxic.

-Call the team member in question in for a private chat.
+Call the team member in for a private chat.
 The person may not be aware of the behavior and its effect on others.
 Stick with facts and specifics to drive the point home and lower defensive reactions.
 Listen when the person responds.
 A personal problem may be carrying over into the workplace, or perhaps a work-related issue might be brought up that you can help solve.
 Knowing the behavior has been noticed may be enough to squelch it.